-- Within seven days of submitting the FAFSA, you'll receive a Student Aid Report (SAR) to review for accuracy.
+- Within seven days of submitting the FAFSA, you will receive a Student Aid Report (SAR) to review for accuracy.
 Make corrections to your FAFSA if needed.

-- The Office of Student Financial Services will review the FAFSA information and determine the student's financial aid eligibility.
+- The Office of Student Financial Services will review the FAFSA results and determine the student's financial aid eligibility.

 How soon will I know what my financial aid package is?

-To be considered for financial aid a student must:
+To be considered for federal financial aid, a student must: